zant/site/content/posts/the-agi-self-fulfilled-prophecy.md

 This is exactly why we must do everything to stop any acts that can endanger our collective living in planet earth.
 War is the actual historically true human-caused catastrophe.

-Existential risk has commonly been an excuse for actual material existential destruction.
+Existential risk has commonly been an excuse for actual material existential violence.
 As in Adorno's terms, taken from Gemini:

-> From this Adornian standpoint, identity politics can be seen as a complex and often contradictory response to this existential threat.
-On one hand, the assertion of a particular identity—be it based on race, gender, sexuality, or disability—can be understood as a form of resistance against the homogenizing force of the administered society.
-It is a declaration of the "non-identical," a refusal to be dissolved into the abstract, universal category of "the citizen" or "the consumer."
+> For Adorno, a perceived existential threat triggers a flight from freedom and a desperate embrace of domination, manifesting in three interconnected phenomena: the rise of the authoritarian personality, the hypnotic palliative of the culture industry, and the violent logic of identity thinking.

 [1]: Announcing The Stargate Project ([https://openai.com/index/announcing-the-stargate-project/](https://openai.com/index/announcing-the-stargate-project/))